I am a doctor of Acupuncture and Chinese Medicine, licensed in the state of NY, with a diverse background in various Asian Medical systems.

 Medical humanities and anthropology enrich my clinical practice.
 My research focus includes the interface of culture, science, religion and traditional healing.

-Through community education initiatives (Samaya Education) and interviews (YOM) with physicians, healers and top educators, I promote an extended medical gaze - acknowledging plurality in E. Asian medicine.
+Through community education initiatives (Contemplative Healing) and interviews (YOM) with physicians, healers and top educators, I promote an extended medical gaze - acknowledging plurality in E. Asian medicine.
 This emphasis on qualitative, quantitative and ethnographic research is a primary facet of what I believe best shapes evidence-based/informed medicine.

 I am finishing work on my latest books on “contemplative medicine and healing.”
 I also love teaching and have spoken at universities, at yoga teacher trainings, led retreats, workshops and classes - nationally and internationally - for the last fifteen years.